Devops2022jk/terraform-sample/Day-1/03-install.md

 ## macOS

 - Follow the steps provided in the Downloads [Page](https://developer.hashicorp.com/terraform/downloads) for macOS.
+Checking git clone